yfeng002/impvaeood/README.md

 * HDF5 for Python (https://docs.h5py.org/en/stable/)

-## Training
+## Train
-* Toy model
+* A toy model
-* * Run `python train_nuscenes-mini.py` to train a bi3dof model with default parameter values and am already processed scene from nuscenes nuscenes-v1.0-mini
+* * Run `python train_nuscenes-mini.py` to train a bi3dof model with default parameter values and an already processed scene from nuscenes-v1.0-mini.

-* Prepare your own data
+* With nuScenes or own data sets
 * * Follow the nuScenes' tutorial (https://www.nuscenes.org/nuimages#tutorials) to download the mini set.
-* * Follow the note in feature_abstraction.py to extract and organize the scene frames.
-Then run `python feature_abstraction.py` to extract training feature for one time.
+* * Extract the video frames and place them into a folder structure as described in feature_abstraction.py.
+Then run `python feature_abstraction.py` to extract features for one time.
 * * Run `python train_nuscenes-mini.py` to train.
 See in-script help lines for optional arguments.